cnp3/ebook/protocols/congestion.rst

  3. CUBIC sets is multiplicative window decrease factor in order to balance scalability and efficiency

 CUBIC adjusts the congestion window based on the congestion observed on the path.
 For this, CUBIC uses a cubic function as illustrated below.
 Compared with the slow-start and congestion avoidance phases of NewReno, the cubic function has several benefits.
-After having experienced congestion, remembers the congestion window that caused congestion and reduces its congestion window to allow the router buffers to drain.
+After having experienced congestion, it remembers the congestion window size that caused congestion and reduces its congestion window to allow the router buffers to drain.
 After that, it needs to quickly increase its congestion window to be able to fully utilize the network.
 This is the role of the concave part of the cubic function.
 It quickly increases the congestion window until reaching the previous value of the congestion window.
 This is the plateau of the cubic function.
-The sender transmits at a rate that previously caused congestion.
+The sender hence quicly transmits at a rate that previously caused congestion.
 Thanks to the plateau of the cubic function, it does not change its transmission rate quickly.
 After having transmitted at this rate for several round-trip-times without congestion, the sender starts to increase its congestion window using the convex part of the cubic function.
 This increase is much faster than NewReno's congestion avoidance and allows CUBIC to quickly utilize the available bandwidth.
 This results in a much higher network utilization than using NewReno.

 .. tikz:: The concave and convex parts of a cubic function